shanefostersmith/Platypus-Type-Extensions/README.md

     algorithm = NSGAII(problem = problem, variator = global_variator)
     algorithm.run(10000)
 ```
-- `GeneralGlobalEvolution` executes the LocalVariator associated with the optimization variables during each step of the algorithm
+- `GeneralGlobalEvolution` executes the optimization variables' LocalVariators during each step of the algorithm
+    - You should ensure that the `nparents` and `noffspring` parameters are compatible with the LocalVariators' supported arities
+    - LocalMutators are compatible with any `nparents` and `noffspring`

 - Providing both a `LocalVariator` and a `LocalMutator` to an optimization variable automatically creates a `LocalGAOperator`